-In conclusion, references to direct speech in fictional stories are associated with the recruitment of not just voice-selective auditory cortex, but also regions that may implicate gauging of characters' communicative intentions.
+In conclusion, references to direct speech in fictional stories are associated with the recruitment of not only voice-selective auditory cortex but also regions that may implicate gauging of characters' communicative intentions.
 Moreover, this is a process that is apparently specific to speech.
-We cannot conclude on the basis of these findings that the function of this process is communicative inference per se, but we speculate that it goes beyond a purely perceptual simulation of voice, and requires co-ordination between inner speech and ToM resources.
-To experience a character's voice in a story, in this sense, may not be just about what they say, but how they say it, and what they intend.
+We cannot conclude on the basis of these findings that the function of this process is communicative inference per se, but we speculate that it goes beyond a purely perceptual simulation of voice and requires coordination between inner speech and ToM resources.
+To experience a character's voice in a story, in this sense, may be about not only what they say but also how they say it and what they intend.